Millennial City Kyoto, Power & Charm Transition

 More tours by Yosshi S.

-Osaka, Spiritual Tour in Temple Town on Hill
+Osaka, Spiritual Tour in Temple Town on Hilltop

-Osaka dates back to the 6th century, when a national temple was constructed on a hill jutting out into the sea.
+Osaka dates back to the 6th century, when a national temple was constructed on a hilltop jutting out into the sea.
 In the Middle Ages, court nobles believed the “Pure Land of Buddha” was beyond the setting sun.
-They would watch the sunset from temples with great views while on pilgrimage from Kyoto to Kumano.
-In the early 20th century, locals constructed a so-called “Paradise on Earth” beneath the hill, which was called “New World” centered on the symbol tower, “Lead to Heaven Tower”
+They would watch the sunset from the hilltop.
+In the early 20th century, locals constructed a so-called “Paradise on Earth” at the foot of the hill, which was called “New World,” centered on the symbol tower named “Lead to Heaven Tower”

-Osaka, Spiritual Tour in Temple Town on Hill
+Osaka, Spiritual Tour in Temple Town on Hilltop

 Nara, Stroll in Nara Park led by Friendly Deer